 Direction and influence come from the highest school leaders down.
 When a principal uses the right terminology and sets an example, it can permeate the DNA of the school.
 Teachers will start to recognize the change and understand its importance.
 There were small, incremental changes over the past 5 years that got us to where we are… and that came from the direction of a principal who cared to use the correct language.

 4- The principal who supports school counselors is student-centered

 Between the principal and the student is a school counselor.
 It is refreshing to work for a principal who cares about students… one who knows their names, who is visible in the hallways.
 Knows the star athletes and the students who are on the verge of not graduating.
 Knows the student who just had a baby and knows the first-generation student who got a full-ride scholarship to their dream college.

 What I’m trying to say… is that I love a principal who knows their students well and wants to celebrate with the school counselor.
 Instead of always focusing on numbers and graduation rates, it’s encouraging to work alongside the principal who truly wants the best for students… just like you do as a school counselor!

-5- The principal asks, “How can I support you?”
+5- The principal who supports school counselors asks, “How can I support you?”

 Sometimes it’s financial support for professional development opportunities, sometimes it’s just walking by and saying hello in the mornings.
 The fact that a boss humbly asks how to best support you is a game-changer.
 This principal is approachable and available for better or for worse.
 This person helps you think through tough situations and keeps things confidential when you need them to.